Information updated 21 September 2020

 What if you’re already enrolled to start this year?

-If you have secured a place at your dream university, and are due to start term later this year, you need to know how the coronavirus pandemic could affect your studies.
+If you have secured a place at your dream university you need to know how the coronavirus pandemic could affect your studies.

 It’s important to understand that each country has responded differently to the crisis, and are at different stages of recovery.
 Some countries are now returning to some sort of normality, whereas others still have strict restrictions in place.